kootenpv/yagmail/README.md

 yag = yagmail.SMTP('mygmailusername')
 ```

-Note that this connection is reusable, closable and when it leaves scope it will clean up after itself.
+Note that this connection is reusable, closable and when it leaves scope it will **clean up after itself in CPython**.

+As [tilgovi](https://github.com/tilgovi) points out in [#39](https://github.com/kootenpv/yagmail/issues/39), SMTP does not automatically close in **PyPy**.
+The context manager `with` should be used in that case.

 ### Usability